jeremyf/hydramata-works/README.md

 ## Low Level Tasks

+These should not be considered exhaustive.
+But are instead a parking lot that may be cleared or added to.

 - [X] Default entity rendering to include work_type as one of the partial prefixes.
 - [X] Default fieldset rendering to include work_type and fieldset name as the